containerd/containerd/design/data-flow.md

 on that complexity and detail how a "pull" operation will look from the perspective of a containerd user.
 We use the _bundle_ as the target object in this workflow, and walk back from there to describe the full process.
-In this context, we describe bothing pulling an image and creating a bundle from that image.
+In this context, we describe both pulling an image and creating a bundle from that image.

 With containerd, we redefine the "pull" to comprise the same set of steps